 Playing golf with friends gives you a chance to chat and laugh.
 Teaching it to your kid is instilling in them not just knowledge and sportsmanship, but life lessons that they can take with them wherever they go and whatever circumstances they will face in life.

 Truthfulness is the first value a child will learn when playing golf.
 He will learn the rules and follow them.
 A golfer watches his game.
 He calls for your penalty and reports his score.
 Honesty is etiquette.
 It’s not just important when engaging in sports but it’s essential in living a successful life.
 A cheater can never be best in his field.
+“Truth tends to lead to successful action,” according to Neel Burton M.D.

 It takes humility to show respect.
 Golf teaches a person how to be modest and respectful in communicating with others.
 Your child will learn how to respect adults and even children like himself.
 In any sport, players are required to show good sportsmanship.
 At the end of every game, each player offers his hand in a handshake.